xor-gate/xor-gate.org/content/post/the-digital-afterlife.md

 As you can see the [QR-code](https://en.wikipedia.org/wiki/QR_code) contains a special formatted URL.
 Where most important `key=value` is `secret=XXX`.
 This secret must be inserted in you [MacPass/KeePass XC OTP secret field](https://keepassxc.org/docs/KeePassXC_UserGuide#_adding_totp_to_an_entry).
 This `otpauth` protocol URL specification is [not well standarized](https://shkspr.mobi/blog/2022/05/why-is-there-no-formal-specification-for-otpauth-urls/).
 See also [`github.com/google/google-authenticator` wiki Key Uri Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format)

+For the security researchers among us, making a physical copy of the TOTP-secret can also be a security hole.
+But I encrypt the QR-code images in my Keepass database.
+Or print them out on paper.
+When losing it, you can lose your account!
+A potential security problem is far worse than out-locking yourself from your most important accounts.
+Choose your "security poison".

 **The just-in-case box**

 You should prepare for the worst and create a small box with printed information like: